knowledgejunkie/Project-X/README.md

 ## Updates

-Nothing yet
+### Configuration file location

+The default ProjectX configuration file (X.ini) is created in the current *working* directory when the ProjectX.jar file is run.
+Typically the user ends up with the configuration file in their home directory.

+Instead of polluting the home directory (or any others) when running ProjectX, I have updated the default configuration file to ~/.projectx/projectx.conf.
+If an ~/X.ini file is found when running this updated version of ProjectX it will be migrated automatically to the new location.

+### Keybindings

+Many of the default keybindings in ProjectX are not consistent with those seen in many graphical Linux applications.
+To benefit my muscle memory I have updated several keybindings to better fit with those I am already used to (e.g. Ctrl+Q = Quit, Ctrl+W = Close window, Ctrl+P = Preferences, ...).

+### Automatically refresh input file browser

+The input file browser list now automatically refreshes whenever it is opened to reflect changes in the directory contents it is displaying.

 ## TODO

-### Configuration file

-The default ProjectX configuration file (X.ini) is created in the current *working* directory when the jar file is run.

-Instead of polluting my home directory (or any others) when running ProjectX, I will add support to detect when ProjectX is being run under a Linux environment and instead create the configuration file in ~/.projectx called .projectxrc.

-### Keybindings

-Some of the default keybindings in ProjectX do not fit nicely with the standard keybindings seen in most Linux applications.
-I therefore want to remap several keybindings to more 'normal' keybindings found in most other Linux applications I use: (e.g. Ctrl+Q = Quit, Ctrl+W = Close window)